You want smart political talk without the meltdowns?

 I'm not sure if this is the $49,900 a month room that he was renting at his father's house.

-Anyway, so far the DOJ is looking the other way on Joe Biden's largest stash of secrets and documents, and that would be at the University of Delaware.
+Anyway, so far, the DOJ is looking the other way on Joe Biden's largest stash of secrets and documents, and that would be at the University of Delaware.

-Uh one analysis of this, I mean, I thought this was pretty interesting as I was reading it.
+One analysis of this, I mean, I thought this was pretty interesting as I was reading it.

-Anyway, they they've used the University of Delaware for years to shield potentially embarrassing documents from public review for the Biden family.
+Anyway, they've used the University of Delaware for years to shield potentially embarrassing documents from public review for the Biden family.

-Uh they say, well, we haven't been able to go through all the papers yet.
+They say, well, we haven't been able to go through all the papers yet.

 By the way, Hunter Biden's art dealer is lawyered up in the process, which is new to me.

-What is the Biden Center?
+By the way, what is the Biden Center?

 What is the UPenn Biden Center?